agiliq/django-graphos/README.md

     {{ chart.as_html }}

-If we want to use yui LineChart instead of gchart LineChart, our view would have:
+If we want to use yui LineChart instead of google LineChart, our view would have:

 	from graphos.renderers.yui import LineChart
     chart = LineChart(data_source)